Reconstructing the Home Depot DIY App

 Putting our user flow to the test

-To try out our proposed solutions we built a mid-resolution wireframe which we could try out with User Testing.
+To try out our proposed solutions I built a mid-resolution wireframe to try out with User Testing.
 Results showed users were able to navigate easily to the DIY section, find a specific project helper and add a project to the Tracker.
 Users were pleasantly surprised by the badge displayed at the end.
 Several said they would use this app were it to be developed.

 Bring On The Orange